zapabob/ROCm/README.md

 On November 16th, 2015, the Radeon Technology Group rolled out Boltzmann Initiative with three core foundation elements:

-* New Linux(R) Driver and Runtime Stack optimized for HPC & Ultra scale class computing,
+* New Linux(R) Driver and Runtime Stack optimized for HPC & Ultra-scale class computing,
 * Heterogeneous C and C++ compiler which best address the whole system not just a single device
 * HIP acknowledging the need for platform choice when utilizing GPU computing API